kubernetes/community/contributors/guide/pull-requests.md

 The GitHub robots will add and remove the `do-not-merge/hold` label as you use the comment commands and the `do-not-merge/work-in-progress` label as you edit your title.
 While either label is present, your pull request will not be considered for merging.

+## Pull Requests and the Release Cycle

+If a pull request has been reviewed, but held or not approved, it might be due to the current phase in the [Release Cycle](https://git.k8s.io/sig-release/ephemera).
+Occasionally, a SIG may freeze their own code base when working towards a specific feature or goal that could impact other development.
+During this time, your pull request could remain unmerged while their release work is completed.

+If you feel your pull request is in this state, contact the appropriate [SIG](https://git.k8s.io/community/sig-list.md) or [SIG-Release](https://git.k8s.io/sig-release) for clarification.

 ## Comment Commands Reference

 [The commands doc](https://go.k8s.io/bot-commands) contains a reference for all comment commands.